 What is Diabetic Eye Disease?

-Diabetes can damage the small blood vessels at the back of the eye.
+Diabetes can damage the small blood vessels in the retina at the back of the eye.
 If this is left untreated then permanent visual loss can occur.

 What does diabetes do to the eye?

 This eye has reduced vision due to leaking blood vessels at the macula (the central part of the retina).
 Also the peripheral retina can have abnormal blood vessel formation, bleeding and scarring.
 Both of these problems can lead to retinal detachment and blindness if not treated.

 What are the symptoms of Diabetic Eye Disease?

 Early on there are often no symptoms.
 Reduced vision usually occurs when severe disease has already been present for some time.
 Vision changes often occur gradually, but can be sudden if there is bleeding into the eye.